 But what if you find yourself with a high heart rate yet feel perfectly fine?
 Understanding this paradox is crucial for optimizing your performance and ensuring your safety on the track.
 Remember, it’s completely normal to have questions about your body’s responses.
 You’re not alone in this journey, and there are ways to navigate these feelings with confidence and care.

 Engaging in physical activities like running can lead to a noticeable increase in your pulse, which is vital for delivering oxygen-rich blood to your active muscles.
-This natural response is primarily managed by your autonomic nervous system (ANS), which adjusts your pulse rate based on how intense your exercise is.
+This natural response is primarily managed by your autonomic nervous system (ANS), which adjusts your based on how intense your exercise is.
 When you exert yourself, your sympathetic nervous system (SNS) kicks in, causing your heart to beat faster.
 Conversely, during rest, your parasympathetic nervous system (PSNS) helps slow your heartbeat down.

 By understanding these factors, you can adjust your training and pacing strategies effectively, helping you achieve optimal results while minimizing the risk of overexertion.
 Remember, even a two percent decrease in body weight from dehydration can significantly impact your athletic performance.
 As Dr. Marily Oppezzo suggests, if you notice this level of weight loss, it’s important to implement a hydration plan.
-Your hydration needs can vary based on your body type and how much you sweat, and using the Galpin equation can help tailor your hydration strategies for better performance.
+Your based on your body type and how much you sweat, and using the Galpin equation can help tailor your hydration strategies for better performance.

 Taking these steps can make a real difference in your running experience, ensuring you feel your best while staying active.